-[Question from RAN 1 on immersive communication services traffic modelling:

-Study traffic modelling for evaluations related to immersive communication services including but not limited to advanced XR [e.g., TR22.870] and haptics services,

-XR traffic models (in TR 38.838) are considered as starting point.

-o FFS the detailed modifications on the parameters to the XR traffic model, e.g., higher packet size, higher packet arrival rate, higher packet size deviation, PDB, etc.

-FFS how many models need to be defined and the corresponding representative use cases.

-FFS how to incorporate haptics traffic (TR26.854).

-Send LS to SA4 requesting input if any on the relevant traffic characteristics, RAN1 can continue the study before SA4 potential response.]

-SA4 response on traffic models for immersive communications services:
+On traffic models for immersive communications services:

-SA4 notes that TR 38.838 refers to TR 26.926.
-Additional studies and work items on immersive formats and communication services have progressed in SA4.
-These includes IMS-based AR Conversational Services (IBACS TS 26.264) which include Avatar Communications in AR Calls, Split rendering services (SR-IMS TS 26.567 and SR-MSE TS 26.565).
+Advance XR studies and work items on immersive formats and communication services have progressed in SA4.
+These includes Avatar Communications in AR Calls (TS 26.264) and Split rendering services (SR-IMS TS 26.567 and SR-MSE TS 26.565).

-In addition, the following Rel-20 SA4 studies may be relevant to your work:
+The following related Rel-20 SA4 studies may be relevant to your work:

 SID on Usage of Dynamically Changing Traffic Characteristics and enhanced QoS support in Media Applications and Services S4-251588.docx